Air Conditioner Repair Checklist

 - Turn off power totally at the breaker or outside switch.

 - Remove plant rubbish around the air conditioner.
 Once you’ve removed bigger clutter within a two-foot range, you can use a fine-bristled brush or vacuum to carefully remove dirt from the unit’s fins.
-Deformed fins can also affect capability, so you can attempt to correct them with a small knife.
+Deformed fins can also affect capability.

 - Use a hose nozzle to slowly take off dirt on the fins from inside the unit.
 Don’t get liquid on the fan motor.